skythelimitdt/data_analytics_proj1/README.md

 #### How do energy production and consumption fluctuations correlate with major events?

-Created a line graph for renewable and non renewable energy production and consumption over the years with the major events to see the trends
+We created a line graph to visualize the trends in renewable and non-renewable energy production and consumption over the years, incorporating major global events to examine potential correlations.

 ![Energy Consumption and Production Trends Over The Years](Resources/e_majorevents.png)

+**Analysis Process**
- - Created events dataframe and merged with our main dataframe to include the events we want to analyze.
-We then created new columns for lagged years as effects of major events may have delayed or lingering impacts
+- We first created an events dataframe and merged it with our main dataset to include the major events we wanted to analyze.

- - Regression analysis with lagged variables

- - Regression results for "energy production and consumption fluctuations correlate with major events" supported the fact that there is a correlation between major events and energy production/consumption values
+- To account for the potential delayed effects of major events on energy production and consumption, we created new columns for lagged years.
+- We then performed regression analysis using the lagged variables to assess how major events might influence energy production and consumption patterns.

 #### What are the projected renewable energy consumption trends for the next 50 years?
-Built a linear regression model and projected future renewable energy consumption levels
+To project renewable energy consumption trends over the next 50 years, we built a linear regression model and used it to forecast future consumption levels.

 ![Projected Renewable Energy Next 50 Years](Resources/e_projected_ren-energy_cons.png)

+**Key Insights:**

-<br>Calculated projected percentage change in renewable energy consumption in 2072: 201.83%
+- We calculated the projected percentage change in renewable energy consumption by 2072, estimating a 201.83% increase.

-- Found projected values for non-renewables energy consumption and created dataframe
+- Additionally, we forecasted values for non-renewable energy consumption and created a corresponding dataframe.

-- Merged data frames for both projected values and plotted a pie chart to show projected energy consumption values for 2072
+- After merging the data frames for both renewable and non-renewable projections, we visualized the projected energy consumption in 2072 with a pie chart.

 ![Projected Renewable Energy Next 50 Years](Resources/e_projected_energy.png)